Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 • Coordinating logistics to transport the deceased back to their home province.

-• Liaising with consulates, customs & POE officials, and handling any required translations of documents.
+• Liaising with consulates, customs & POE officials and handling any required translations of documents.

 • Obtaining death certificates and any necessary permits.